 If you believe that your business has a legal dispute with another party, your first call should be to an experienced business lawyer who handles disputes.
 An attorney can explore options to resolve the dispute, such as mediation or arbitration, and can help you file a lawsuit if necessary.
 If you do go to court, an experienced attorney can present evidence and arguments in favor of your claim.

 Similarly, if another party has filed a legal claim against your business, you always want to be represented by a lawyer who understands how to successfully defend against legal claims.
 There are many potential procedural and substantive legal defenses that may be used during litigation to have a lawsuit dismissed or to have the jury or judge find in your favor.
-Tyler business attorneys Birdsong & Armstrong understand how to represent businesses on either side of a lawsuit and how to achieve the most favorable outcome possible for each client.
+Tyler business attorney Lindsey Birdsong understands how to represent businesses on either side of a lawsuit and how to achieve the most favorable outcome possible for each client.

 Work with an Experienced Business Law Attorney